-Child support is defined as the payment of money ordered by the Circuit Court for the support of a child.
+Child support is defined as the payment of money ordered by the Circuit Court for the financial support of a child.

-Child support is based mainly on the child’s needs (in conformity with the lifestyle of the parties), and the ability to pay.
+Support is based mainly on the child’s needs (in conformity with the lifestyle of the parties), and the ability to pay.
 Non-payment of court ordered support may lead to a contempt of court citation, resulting in a jail term.